Jac0xb/lighthouse/docs/src/pages/assert/index.md

 ---
 title: Overview
-metaTitle: Lighthouse - Overview
+metaTitle: lighthaus - Overview
 description:
 ---

 ## Assert Instruction Types

-The assert instructions for Lighthouse are the main building blocks for asserting on runtime state within the SVM while a transaction is being processed.
+The assert instructions for lighthaus are the main building blocks for asserting on runtime state within the SVM while a transaction is being processed.

 There are assertions such as `AssertAccountInfo`, `AssertAccountData`, and `AssertAccountDelta` which are used to make generic assertions about onchciain state.